 In fact, according to Sen, capabilities are prior to actual life, which he calls functioning:

 Functionality represents parts of the state of a person – in particular the various things that he or she manages to do or be in leading a life.
-The capability of a person reflects the alternative combinations of functioning the person can achieve, and from he or she can choose one collection.(Sen, 1993: 31)
+The capability of a person reflects the alternative combinations of functioning the person can achieve, and from he or she can choose one collection (Sen, 1993: 31).

 In other words, the two are dependent on each other.
 It is impossible to imagine sufficient functionality without appropriate capabilities, and without appropriate functionality (the possibility of implementation in various spheres), capability is meaningless.